 Brand managers are gatekeepers for company products and services.
-Their efforts are seen across all internal and external communication and are essential to the image of any business.
+Their efforts impact all internal and external communication and are essential to the image of any business.
 Here are the top seven successful brand manager skills you should adopt to ensure your brand is strong.

 One of the most important brand manager skills is designing efficient branding processes that maintain brand consistency.
-If your colleague wants to use a particular brand asset, they need to know how and where they can use it.
+If your colleagues want to use a particular brand asset, they need to know how and where they can use it.
 Branding process design is setting up branding workflows and implementing easy-to-follow steps for the organization.
-If your colleagues want to use a brand asset, they need to know how and where they can use it and it’s the brand manager’s job to give them clear and simple guidelines.
+If your colleagues want to use a brand asset, they need to know how and where they can use it and it’s the brand manager’s responsibility to communicate clear and simple guidelines.

-An effective way to keep everyone on the same page is to create a thorough brand guide that includes company colors, logo sizing, key messaging, fonts and any other brand-specific styles.
-Put this in a public place – like your digital asset management system – and keep it in a digestible format.
+An effective way to keep everyone on the same page is to create a comprehensive brand guide that includes clearly outlines brand colors, logo sizing, key messaging, fonts and any other brand-specific styles.
+Put this document in a public place – like your digital asset management system – and keep it in a digestible format.
 Refer back to this when innovating branding workflows internally.

 Your branding principles extend beyond internal processes.
 User-generated content, for instance, must adhere to company brand standards.
 But that’s easier said than done.
 Contributors who have your brand guide readily available at any time can see your key messaging, the voice of your writing or the colors of the designs.
 Keeping this brand guide public precludes many company branding mishaps.

 One of the core brand manager competencies is the ability to justify branding efforts with data.
-The quantitative rationale behind your brand management strategy is often what gives it legitimacy within the company.
+The quantitative rationale behind your branding strategy is what gives it legitimacy within the company – especially with upper management.
 We know that most branding outcomes are understood qualitatively but putting it in numbers is what keeps the brand manager afloat.